Beer in Scotland: Scotch ales

 "Scotch ale" was first used as a designation for strong ales exported from Edinburgh in the 18th century.
 The term has become popular in the US, where strong ales with low hop levels and a malty sweetness which may be available in Scotland under a different name are sold in America as "Scotch ales" and "Scottish ales".
 As with other examples of strong ales, such as barley wine, these beers tend toward sweetness from residual sugars, malty notes, and full bodies.

 Scotch ales are an accepted style in Belgium: Gordon's Highland Scotch Ale, with its thistle-shaped glass is a well-known example, produced by the British-connected John Martin Brewery.

 Craft brewing

 Since 2003, Innis and Gunn, an Edinburgh-based contract brewed virtual brewery whose beers are made in Glasgow, has been producing a range of oaked beers matured in Bourbon barrels.
+In 2016 the company crowd funded to establish a brewery in Perth.
+2026 went into administration, being bought out by C & C who own Tennents who previously contract brewed their beers.
+As a result of administration the Perth brewery and taproom were closed.

-Inspired by US craft brewers, Fraserburgh's self-styled punk brewers Brewdog produce a varied range of bottled and keg beers.
+Inspired by US craft brewers, Ellon's self-styled punk brewers Brewdog produce a varied range of bottled and keg beers.
 They have attracted considerable attention and controversy for rejecting the real ale format, and for the strength of their beers.
 After being criticised for brewing an 18.2% ABV beer, they responded with a 0.5% beer called "Nanny State", followed by a series of beers up to 55% ABV.